 The veterinary industry is divided into general practitioners and advanced or referral practitioners.
 There is some cross-over between these parties, often dependent on geographical and financial constraints.
 If an innovation is niche, expensive or hazardous to use it may be more restricted to use within the referral sector.
 Your end market will determine both financial opportunities, scale and how you plan to market and promote the product.
 The end user is a partnership between the vet and owner, so the product and supporting materials must consider both parties, at the same time as being well tolerated by the animal.

-The companion animal market being much smaller than the human health market is therefore a high risk for financial returns but with significantly lower barriers to entry.
-There are several options to reduce that risk, which should be considered in light of the potential market size and share.
+The companion animal market being much smaller than the human health market is therefore a high risk for financial returns, but has significantly lower barriers to entry reducing cost of entry.
+There are several options to reduce financial risk, which should be considered in light of the potential market size and share.
 It also depends on the type of product and how wide the applications, e.g. the process for pharmaceuticals is more complex than for medical devices.

 - If a pharmaceutical is authorised for human use and no suitable alternative is available to vets, a product may be used in animals under the prescribing cascade: https://www.gov.uk/guidance/the-cascade-prescribing-unauthorised-medicines